Stuycs-K/finalprojectapcs-5-hernandez-alvaro-au-kayden/DEVLOG-Kayden_Au.md

 ### 2025-05-29
 Short working session to adjust stripes and solid balls and also the numbering of the balls.
 About 15 minutes.

+Worked in class on ball positions, still need to redo the logic for the loop.
+Changes to the detection for bouncing but need to find out how to detect the hole.
+About 40 minutes.

+Completed the intial ball positions, still need to move 8 ball to the center but other than that it works fine.
+About 30 minutes.